PrinceElixir/ThreeJS-Project/README.md

 To run the project on your local environment -

-  use "npm i" to install dependencies.
+  use "npm i" to install dependencies

-  generate a new "OPENAI_API_KEY" creating a dotenv file
+  generate a new "OPENAI_API_KEY" creating a dotenv file to use the power of AI

 use "npm run dev" to start the Client